-In 2000 Anderson was in the Pirates starting rotation where he went 5-11 5.25 in 144 innings.
-The following year he made a career high 34 starts and went 9-17 5.10 in 206.1 innings.
+In 2000, Anderson was in the Pirates starting rotation where he went 5-11 5.25 in 144 innings.
+The following year he made a career high 34 starts and went 9-17, 5.10 in 206.1 innings.
 He was fourth in the NL in games started and finished second in losses.
-In 2002 his numbers and amount of starts dropped as he went 8-13 5.44 in 140.2 innings with more walks(63) than strikeouts(47).
+In 2002, his numbers and amount of starts dropped as he went 8-13, 5.44 in 140.2 innings with more walks(63) than strikeouts(47).
 Following the season the Pirates released him.
-Between 2003 and 2006 he pitched a total of 20 more major league games and was a member of an astonishingly high, eight different organizations in that four year period.
+Between 2003 and 2006, Anderson pitched a total of 20 more major league games and was a member of an astonishingly high, eight different organizations in that four-year period.
 He last pitched in the majors in July 2004 and played through the 2006 season in the minors.

 Diomedes Olivo (1919) was a pitcher for the 1960 and 1962 Pirates.
 He is supposedly the second oldest rookie ever to Satchel Paige but just like Paige, questions surround his actual age and he may have been much older than the 41 years he claimed in 1960 when he made his major league debut with the Pirates that year.
 He was originally property of the Reds dating back to 1955 but never played in the majors for them.
 He was a top pitcher in the Dominican Republic during his day, who never wanted to play in the majors until the Pirates came calling.
 Olivo had a 2.88 ERA in 150 innings at AAA in 1960, earning a late season call-up and four relief appearances for the Pirates.